magnolia-sre/terraform-fastly-cdn-service/README.md

 ## How to use it

-Once you have the `terraform-fastly-module` you need to provide the correct `credentials` for the `fastly provider` and `aws provider`
+Once you have the `terraform-fastly-service` you need to provide the correct `credentials` for the `fastly provider` and `aws provider`

 ```
  export FASTLY_API_KEY="my-fastly-api-key-xxx"